FordenHillson/guild-task-assignment/README.md

 - Drag and drop members to assign them to different Tiers
 - Set the number of Enhancements per member
 - Automatic GP calculation and total display
+- Bulk selection and assignment of multiple members at once
+- Auto-assign algorithm to automatically distribute members across tiers
 - Export assignment report as a CSV file
+- Import assignments from previously exported CSV files
+- One-click clearing of tier assignments

 ## Getting Started